IBM-Cloud/ansible-collection-ibm/docs/ibm_cis.rst

     Status of resource instance

+  resource_group_id (False, str, None)
+    The resource group id

+  parameters (False, dict, None)
+    Arbitrary parameters to pass.
+Must be a JSON object

   resource_crn (False, str, None)
     The crn of the resource

+  resource_controller_url (False, str, None)
+    The URL of the IBM Cloud dashboard that can be used to explore and view details about the resource

   name (False, str, None)
     (Required for new resource) A name for the resource instance

+  service (False, str, None)
+    The name of the Cloud Internet Services offering

   plan (False, str, None)